edgarbutwilowski/urban-farming/README.md

-# urban-farming
+# Arduino Moisture Sensing for the Private Cloud
-An Arduino moisture sensing setup with private cloud connectivity.
+An Arduino moisture sensing setup with Private Cloud connectivity.